bagisto/user-guide/src/multi-vendor-marketplace/dealership-management.md

 ### Add Product from Marketplace Catalog

-From the seller dashboard, go to **Products** and click on it to open the product page.
+From the seller dashboard, go to **Product Catalog → Products** and click on it to open the product page.

 <ImagePopup src="/images/multi-vendor-marketplace/4-seller-dashboards.png" alt="Global Commission Configuration" />